rasedul99/eBazar/README.md

 # Header

-Header section was created by dummy data
+The header section on the webpage has been populated with dummy data for demonstration purposes.

 # Navbar

+The navigation bar on the webpage includes a cart component that utilizes the context API.
-Navar section was created with cart component using context API Hover over the user Icon you will see login logout
+Users can hover over the user icon to access login and logout options.

 # Hero

-Here i used for sliding npm package slick-carousel that was aweosome to make slider with responsive for all screen.
-By the way for sliding i used dummy data here.
+The webpage features a slider that has been created using the Slick Carousel npm package, which provides responsive design for all screen sizes.
+The slider currently displays dummy data for demonstration purposes

 # Flash deal

-Its another sliding section .By the way if you click view all button right side of flash deal section you will go fashion page.
+The webpage includes another sliding section on Flash deal section, and users can access the fashion page by clicking the 'View All' button located on the right side of the flash deal section.

 # ....
 Homepage